"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 The burn: 639–946 calories/hour

 Whether you're on a tread, at a track, or on the sidewalk, charging ahead at top speeds during a sprint workout is guaranteed to rev that inner engine.

-“Sprinting is a maximal effort that requires a lot of power from your glutes and hamstrings,” explains Berkow.
+“Sprinting is a maximal effort that requires a lot of power from your glutes and hamstrings,” says Berkow.
 By alternating between maximal efforts and recovery periods, you build cardiovascular endurance and promote fat-burning, she adds.

 ➡ Join WH+ today and get unlimited access to digital content, exclusive workouts, and more!

 To make the most of your efforts, “you want to sprint at a pace you can only maintain for about 20 seconds," Miranda says.
 "Follow that with a recovery run at half of the intensity but double the time.”